shionhonda/hippocampus-garden/content/blog/trlx_opt_lora/index.md

     )
 ```

-This is almost the same as the original example but the evaluation prompts.
+This is almost the same as [the official example](https://github.com/CarperAI/trlx/blob/main/examples/ppo_sentiments_llama.py) except for the evaluation prompts.

 ```python
     eval_prompts = [